 There may be occasions when, for example, there is the chance to fly in a different RAF aircraft - in the past, cadets have been in a Chinook, Puma, Nimrod and even a Hawk!

-The Air Cadets use 2 gliders, the Vigilant and the Viking to offer gliding experience.
+The Air Cadets use the Viking to offer gliding experience.
 It may be that you undertake your Gliding Scholarship and glide solo at age 16 and before you can drive a car!

 First Aid skills are an invaluable asset to any person - who knows when they might be needed?
 The Air Cadets offers three levels of first aid training - Heartstart, Youth First Aid and Expedition First Aid.